StepC-arch98/Manhua-Reading-List-App/README.md

 -	As a user, I want to be able to load my manhua reading list from file

 ## **Phase 4: Task 2**
-Test and design the Manhua class in the model package to be robust.
-The Manhua constructor is the robust design.
+Tested and designed all methods from the Manhua class in the model package to be robust.

 ## **Phase 4: Task 3**
+Possible refactoring changes:
 -	Derive a Website class from the Manhua Class.
-The Manhua class has the website name as a field, but there isn't much room for more functionality for this field, so creating a new class just for the website source would allow for this field to have more functionality, while keeping the Manhua class with a single responsibility, which is to maintain the characteristics of a given manhua.
-Thus, doing this refactoring would result in the Manhua class calling on the Website class in the constructor.
+The Manhua class has the website as a string field, but there isn't much room for more functionality for this field, so creating a new class just for the website source would allow for more functionality and cohesion, while keeping the Manhua class with a single responsibility, which is to maintain the given characteristics of a manhua.
+Thus, doing this refactoring would result in the Manhua class calling on the Website class.
+- Make the ManhuaList extend or somehow be in sync with DefaultListModel to avoid repetitive code in the GUI with regards to the display and track of the list.